Skip to content

 Codes obtained by scraping other coupon aggregators

-Promotional content paid for by stores.
-All placements are editorial, not sponsored.
+Promotional content paid for by stores — all placements are editorial, not sponsored

 Corrections and Updates

 If a user reports a broken code or incorrect information, we review and update within 24 hours.
-User flagged codes are retested within 1 to 4 hours of the report.
+User-flagged codes are retested within 1 to 4 hours of the report.
 If a code is found to no longer work, it is marked expired immediately, not hidden.
 We believe showing expired history is more useful than pretending every code on the site is fresh.

 If we make an error in a deal description or discount value, we correct it with a timestamp note and do not silently rewrite the original.